joemantey/Collude/README.md

 - Name, Attendees, Date need to show real info, not hardcoded stuffs
 - Sign out ?
     -Should we do this hotel California Style?
 You can log in but you can never log out
-- Hide X on login & signup views
+- Hide X on login views

 Parse: